PatrickF1/fzf.fish/README.md

 | Search command history | `fzf_history_opts`    |
 | Search shell variables | `fzf_shell_vars_opts` |

 These variables are appended last to fzf's argument list.
-Because fzf will use whichever option appears last when options conflict, your custom options can override any options preset by `fzf.fish`.
-This empowers you to greatly customize and augment the existing features.
-Some possibilities:
+Because fzf will use the option appearing last when options conflict, your custom options can override preset options.
+This unlocks a variety of possibilities in customizing and augmenting each feature such as:

-- set up [key bindings](https://www.mankier.com/1/fzf#Key/Event_Bindings) to take action on the selected line:
+- add [key bindings](https://www.mankier.com/1/fzf#Key/Event_Bindings) within fzf to take action on the selected line:
   - [open file in Vim](https://github.com/junegunn/fzf/issues/1360)
   - [preview image files](https://gitter.im/junegunn/fzf?at=5947962ef6a78eab48620792)
   - [copy to clipboard](https://betterprogramming.pub/boost-your-command-line-productivity-with-fuzzy-finder-985aa162ba5d)
   - git checkout commit
   - git reset file
-- override the preview command
+- adjust the preview command or window
 - [re-populate fzf's input list on change](https://github.com/junegunn/fzf/issues/1750)
 - change the search mode